HELP CONSERVE AN ENDANGERED SPECIES

 Tigers are highly endangered with less than 3,200 tigers in the wild.
-Three species of tigers have already become extinct, soon to be followed by the few species that remain if we don’t do something to help.
-Poaching is the number one reason tigers are endangered; every part of the tiger has value in the black market.
-Secondly, the tiger’s habitat is being destroyed.
+Three species of tigers have already become extinct, soon to be followed by the few species that remain if we don?t do something to help.
+Poaching is one reason tigers are endangered; every part of the tiger has value in the black market.
+Secondly, the tiger?s habitat is being destroyed.
 Without a place to live the number of tigers left in the wild will keep declining until there are no more.
 Sadly more tigers already live in captivity than do in the wild.
+With increasing human populations human and tiger conflict is also on the rise.

 SaveTigersNow.org is a campaign to help double the amount of tigers in the wild by the next Year of the Tiger, 2022.
 Working politically and gaining public support, Save Tigers Now is trying to stop the poaching of tigers and destruction of their habitat.
 Leonardo DiCaprio is their lead supporter.